samhsforrest-collab/UK-Embedded-Solar-2026/README.md

 # Business Objectives

 - Assess whether we can extract, clean, visualise, and accurately forecast embedded solar generation at GSP level across the UK to meet NESO’s balancing market (BM) requirements.
-- Improve UK electricity network operating efficiency by improving accuracy and reducing safety-buffer/redundancy in decision-making to unlock cost savings that are passed through to UK electricity consumers.
+- Improve UK electricity network operating efficiency by improving accuracy and reducing safety-buffer/redundancy in NESO's decision-making to unlock cost savings that are passed through to UK electricity consumers.
 ___

 # Hypothesis